Physicians for Women - Melius & Schurr

 The transition from normal monthly cycles to their complete absence is variable and unique to every woman.
-Some experience hardly any symptoms and others are plagued by hot flashes, insomnia, mood swings, vaginal dryness and painful intercourse for several years as a woman’s normal hormonal milieu declines.
-The physicians at Physicians for Women in Madison, Wisconsin, along with their primary care group, Phases, staffed by internist Patricia Kraemer, MD and Nurse Practitioner, Lainy Rosenberg are available to listen, diagnose and counsel you as to the latest and most effective treatment options currently available.
+Some experience hardly any symptoms and others are plagued by hot flashes, insomnia, mood swings, vaginal dryness, and painful intercourse for several years as a woman’s normal hormonal milieu declines.
+The physicians at Physicians for Women in Madison, Wisconsin, along with their primary care group, Phases, are available to listen, diagnose, and counsel you as to the latest and most effective treatment options currently available.
 To make your transition into menopause simpler with innovative treatments, call the clinic or reserve your appointment online today.

 As you approach menopause, you go through a transitional period called perimenopause.
 Perimenopause is more than just the slowing down of your menstrual cycle — it also involves unpredictable hormone fluctuations.